 Lyndhurst is often referred to as the ‘capital’ of the New Forest.
-The Court of Verderers has been held here since medieval times - making it the longest running court in the country - controlling the number of ponies which can graze in the Forest.
-Just next to the Tour stop in Lyndhurst is the New Forest Centre (2 for 1 entry) - with museum, gallery, information centre, and shop.
+The Court of Verderers has been held here since medieval times - making it the longest-running court in the country - controlling the number of ponies which can graze in the Forest.
+Just next to the Tour stop in Lyndhurst is the New Forest Centre (free entry) - with museum, gallery, information centre, and shop.
 The Centre's friendly staff can answer questions and help you make the most of your time in the National Park.

 On the way into town the Tour passes the celebrated Ringwood Brewery, where you can enjoy 20% off in the brewery shop.
 The historic town of Ringwood gained its market charter from Henry III back in 1226 - and the market is still there every Wednesday!
 There's a mix of shops and cafes, as well as riverside walks along the Avon.

 The Tour continues along the Avon, which boasts more fish species than any other British river, en route to Fordingbridge.
 This attractive market town is home to the famous seven-arched medieval bridge which gives it its name.
 Once a centre of smuggling, it is now a tranquil place to pass time by the river or browse its independent shops and eateries.